rreusser/ode-explicit/README.md

 integrator.steps(10);
 ```

-The results are accessible in `integrator.y`.
+The results are accessible in the original vector (or also in `integrator.y`).

 ## Credits
 (c) 2015 Ricky Reusser.
 MIT License